Uncategorized

 5. Water Parks!

-On the other hand, Walt Disney World offers two water parks: Disney’s Blizzard Beach and Disney’s Typhoon Lagoon.
-True to Disney, each park follows a storyline and welcomes guest with lots of wet fun with a side of whimsy.
-Although located in sunny Florida, the parks operation hours are subject to weather conditions — and they do close for seasonal maintenance.
-Also, the Water Parks don’t offer character interactions, you won’t see Mickey or Minnie in a swimsuit.
-Admission to the water parks aren’t automatically included with your resort stay.
+Although located in sunny Florida, the park’s operation hours are subject to weather conditions — and they do close for seasonal maintenance.
+Also, the Water Parks don’t offer character interactions; you won’t see Mickey or Minnie in a swimsuit.
+Admission to the water parks isn’t automatically included with your resort stay.
 You can purchase them individually or add them as an option.
 Make sure you visit at least one during your stay – it’s a splash.

 4. Disney Springs versus Downtown Disney

-The shopping district outside the parks use to be called Downtown Disney in both locations, but in 2014 Disney imagineers began a massive re-construction and update of the Orlando location and in 2015 re-named it Disney Springs.
 Both locations offer shopping and dining options, but Disney Springs triples in size comparison.
 So it offers a lot more options than the Anaheim location.
 In addition, Disney Springs hosts attractions you can’t find at Downtown Disney.
 Characters in Flight, Bowling and La Nouba by Cirque du Soleil are just a few of the many entertainment activities you can only find at Disney Springs.

 3. Nighttime Spectaculars

-To say “if you’ve seen one, you’ve seem them all” would be the mis-statement of the century.
-Disney fashion calls for the parks to close with epic nighttime productions of fireworks and light displays but the shows between locations couldn’t be more different.
-At Walt Disney World Illuminations at EPCOT, Fantasmic at Hollywood Studios and Celebrate the Magic at The Magic Kingdom bid you sweet dreams.
 Disneyland Park also plays Fantasmic; the soundtracks are similar but the shows are definitely not the same.
-A day at California Adventure wouldn’t be complete without a viewing of World of Color, a spectacle of colored lights on water which shows every night at Paradise Pier.
+A day at California Adventure wouldn’t be complete without a viewing of World of Color, a spectacle of colored lights on water that shows every night at Paradise Pier.

 2. FORE!

-Walt Disney World boast three championship tour style courses.
-Disney’s Palm golf course features shimmering lakes, tropical sands, palm trees and sloping greens.
-Disney’s Lake Buena Vista course, in the Disney Springs area has hosted the PGA Tour, the LPGA Tour and USGA events.
-This 18-hole course most notably features elevated bunkered greens that put a premium on accurate approach shots.
+Disney’s Lake Buena Vista course in the Disney Springs area has hosted the PGA Tour, the LPGA Tour and USGA events.
+This 18-hole course most notably features elevated bunkered greens that emphasize accurate approach shots.
 Disney’s Magnolia course, located at Disney’s Grand Floridian Resort & Spa is the longest of the courses and features spacious greens, elevated tees, and challenging water hazards.
-Magnolia is Certified by Audubon International as a Cooperative Wildlife Sanctuary and is 4 star rated by Golf Digest.
-If you aren’t quite ready for your go at the Masters, no worries Disney’s Oak Trail Golf Course is a beautiful 9-hole course with rolling greens and exciting challenges sure to test your skills.
+Magnolia is Certified by Audubon International as a Cooperative Wildlife Sanctuary and is 4-star rated by Golf Digest.

 If you still aren’t up for the big challenge, Walt Disney World also offers Fantasia Garden, Fairways and Winter Summerland Miniature Golf courses.